Crufixs/bpi-ms-crud/README.md

 mkdir public/storage
 ```

-Then run the app using:
+Finally, run the Next.js development server with:

 ```bash
 npm run dev
 ```

+The app will be available at http://localhost:3000.
+You can access the Employee Directory app and test the functionality.